NRA Instructor & Range Safety Officer (RSO) Certifications

 This course is designed to train experienced shooters the techniques necessary to teach the basics of PISTOL marksmanship.
 The Instructor course requires candidates to sit through an Instructor Led Training (ILT) NRA Basic Pistol course to witness the “NRA Way” of “total participant involvement.”
 This is to develop the skills required to be a dynamic and effective instructor.
-(If you would like a referral to an instructor who gives a discount for people attending the course merely to satisfy the NRA’s prerequisite, contact Todd Larato via E-mail HERE.)
+(If you would like to enroll in an expedited basic course, you can book the class HERE.)
 The instructor course is designed to teach the basics of pistol marksmanship and how to teach the functions of the different kinds of handguns and ammunition.
 The course emphasizes firearms safety while training instructors to teach the techniques of aiming, breath, hold, and trigger control.
 This Pistol Instructor Certification is a required prerequisite to NRA Personal Protection Instructor course.

 Instructor candidates will learn the teaching methods to effectively teach all four positions of standing, kneeling, sitting and prone.
 This is the course required to offer the Boy Scout Rifle merit badge and the 4-H Rifle shooting course.
 Certification requires participation in all class exercises and a successful completion of a written test.